Hydrolix Search for Splunk

 command:

-Since Hydrolix is a columnar data store, limiting the number of fields returned by the query is an effective way to speed up queries and reduce compute resources.
-Rather than using wildcards in your
+Because Hydrolix is a columnar data store, the number of fields returned by the query should be limited to accelerate execution and reduce compute resources.
+Instead of using wildcards in the fields parameter, specify only the required columns.

 Example queries